 The AT1 preferred stock is voting, non-cumulative, perpetual, has no maturity date and will not be subject to redemption at the option of DB USA Corp or the holders of the preferred stock.
 Additionally, the preferred stock will not be subject to any mandatory redemption, sinking fund or other similar provisions.
 Class B ranks pari passu with Class A shares.
 The preferred stock has a preference over the common stock in the event of liquidation and qualifies as Tier 1 capital in accordance with regulatory capital requirements.
 DB USA Corp. has outstanding Class A and Class B series preferred stock issued with fixed dividend coupon rates of 8.28% and 5.31%, respectively.
 This fixed rate dividend is subject to discretionary cancelation, which results in a dividend stopper in respect of common stock.
-The decision whether a distribution can be made is subject to the DB USA Corp Board declaring a distribution, and receiving regulatory approvals.
-Beginning on September 23, 2026, the preferred stock may be converted, in whole or in part, at the option of the holder thereof into shares of common stock, at the rate of one share of common stock per each share of preferred stock.
+The decision whether a distribution can be made is subject to the DB USA Corp Board declaring a distribution and receiving regulatory approvals.
+Beginning on September 23, 2026, the preferred stock may be converted, in whole or in part, at the option of the holder thereof into shares of common stock, at the rate of one share of common stock.

-During 2020, DB USA paid dividends in the amount of \$283 million on the Class A and Class B series preferred stock.
+During 2021, DB USA returned capital to its parent Deutsche Bank Aktiengesellschaft via a repurchase of \$1,000 million of Class B preferred stock and paid dividends in the amount of \$283 million on the Class A and Class B series preferred stock.